agnesedaff/Implicit_obj_completion/README.md

 e Jezek, 2008), e la scarsa sensibilità ai limiti linguistici nell’esplicitazione degli _Shadow Arguments_.

-This thesis describes an experiment on automatic Implicit Object completion in Italian.
+Eng: This thesis describes an experiment on automatic Implicit Object completion in Italian.
 The task is structured as a _fill-mask_ or _cloze-task_ to be applied to five Italian BERT models, fully exploiting their bidirectional capabilities.
 Firstly, starting from a selected Ontology of 30 verbs (37 semantic patterns from the T-PAS resource), a corpus of 1.200 sentences is created.